Esparto

-Stipa tenacissima (Macrochloa tenacissima) produces the better and stronger esparto.
-It is endemic to the Western Mediterranean (growing in Portugal, Spain, Morocco, Algeria, Tunisia and Libya).
-The Spanish name for the plant is "atocha"; a pre-Roman word.
+Macrochloa tenacissima produces the better and stronger esparto.
+It is endemic to the Mediterranean region (growing in Portugal, Spain, Morocco, Algeria, Tunisia, Libya and Egypt).
+Another name in Spanish for the plant is "atocha," a pre-Roman word.
 "Esparto" or σπάρτο in Greek may refer to any woven products of sedge or broom, including cords and ropes.
-This species grows forming a steppic landscape - esparto grasslands - which covers large parts of Spain and Algeria.
+This species grows forming a steppic landscape – esparto grasslands – which covers large parts of Spain and Algeria.

 History

 Esparto leaves have been used for millennia.
 The oldest baskets of esparto, dating back 7,000 years, were found in a cave in southern Spain (Cueva de los Murciélagos, Albuñol, Granada).
 This collection is now in the National Archaeological Museum of Spain.
 There are many esparto remains in archaeological settlements from as long ago as the Neolithic period, including rugs, ropes, clothes, etc. Iberians used esparto rugs as floor coverings.
 For Greeks, Phoenicians and Romans, esparto was the best raw material for boat ropes.
 For centuries, esparto grasslands have been managed by local populations in order to boost the harvest, due to its economic value.
 In southern Spain there is an "Esparto culture": a deep knowledge about the many uses of this fiber forms part of the traditions of these communities.
-After the Spanish Civil War (1936-1939), esparto was declared a "national fiber"; there was even a National Esparto Service.
+After the Spanish Civil War (1936–1939), esparto was declared a "national fiber"; there was even a National Esparto Service.
 The opening of markets to other fibers and plastics eventually led to the decline of the esparto industry.